Skip to content

 To become a game warden in Tennessee, applicants must meet the Tennessee Wildlife Resources Agency (TWRA) baseline standards:

-Tennessee employs the third-most game wardens (370) with a strong location quotient of 2.74.
-Tennessee wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Tennessee wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Tennessee Wildlife Resources Agency (TWRA).
+The demands of TVA-reservoir and Appalachian enforcement at the nation's third-largest warden force (370 officers) shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + bachelor's preferred — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Tennessee Wildlife Resources Agency (TWRA) for the official, current requirements before applying.